vismaymanoj/cse15l-lab-reports/lab-report-1-week-2.md

 - ; runs multiple lines
 ![Image](Picture15.png)

-In this picture I used semicolons to run multiple lines of commands
+In this picture I used semicolons to run multiple lines of commands.

+My keystroke count was 2, as I all i pressed was tab and enter to run.

 ## *I Hope this helped*